-Common symptoms of gastroesophageal reflux disease are heartburn and/or acid regurgitation.
-Heartburn is a burning sensation felt behind the breast bone that occurs when stomach contents irritate the normal lining of the esophagus.
-Acid regurgitation is the sensation of stomach fluid coming up through the chest which may reach the mouth.
-Less common symptoms that may also be associated with gastroesophageal reflux include unexplained chest pain, wheezing, sore throat and cough, among others.
+Common symptoms of GERD are heartburn and regurgitation.
+Heartburn is a burning sensation felt in the middle of the chest that occurs when acidic stomach contents irritate the lining of the esophagus.
+Regurgitation is the sensation of stomach contents coming up into the esophagus which may even reach the mouth.
+Less common symptoms include chest pain, wheezing, sore throat and cough.

 - citrus drinks

 - tomato-based products (for e.g., cooked tomatoes, stews and red sauces)

 - eating within three hours of bedtime

 - excess weight gain

 - Elevate the head of the bed at night may be helpful.
 A 4-inch foam wedge can be sufficient to decrease reflux.
 Bricks or blocks can also be placed under the head of your bed

 - Avoid tight fitting clothing over the abdomen as it can worsen reflux symptoms.
 Should symptoms continue to occur, over-the-counter antacids may decrease discomfort

 - Do not eat within 3 hours of bedtime